corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 * `NODE_ATTACHMENTS`
 * `NODE_TRANSACTIONS`

 There are also other archivable tables that contain data linked to `NODE_ATTACHMENTS` and `NODE_TRANSACTIONS`.
-An archivable table is one that contains either:
+An archivable table contains one of the following:
 * A column named `transaction_id` (meaning it is linked to `NODE_TRANSACTIONS`).
 * A column named `att_id` (meaning it is linked to `NODE_ATTACHMENTS`).